Raspberry Eton Mess - Weekend at the Cottage Skip to content

 ASSEMBLE

 Please don’t overthink the process of arranging the various components to create your RASPBERRY ETON MESS.
 Remember, this dessert is very forgiving and actually meant to look messy.
-We suggest setting out the mashed raspberries, whipped cream and whole raspberries on your work station.
-Then just crumble your first meringue and start adding the other elements bit by bit.
-If you’ve got fresh mint growing in your garden, snip off a bit and add a sprig to the top of the dessert along with a few whole raspberries.
+We suggest setting out the mashed raspberries, whipped cream and whole raspberries on your workstation.

 RASPBERRY ETON MESS